 In fact, Tokyo itself is made up of many different city centers (Shibuya, Shinjuku, Ginza), and many more.
 There’s a lot to explore.

-Life in Tokyo is more expensive than living in Japan’s other prefectures, without a doubt.
+The cost of living in Tokyo is more expensive than living in Japan’s other prefectures, without a doubt.
 The accommodation, though still cheaper than some European cities like London and Paris, will eat a sizeable chunk of your money.

 - See Also: What To Do in Tokyo – 11 Things You Can’t Miss